cloudflare/workers-docs/content/build-an-application/build-a-slack-bot.md

 If you don't have those things quite yet, don't worry.
 We'll walk through each of them and make sure we're ready to go, before you start creating your application.

-You'll need to get your Cloudflare API keys to deploy code to Cloudflare Workers: see ["How to find your Cloudflare API Keys"](/reference/how-to-find-your-cloudflare-api-keys) for a brief guide on how to find them.
+You'll need to get your Cloudflare API keys to deploy code to Cloudflare Workers: see ["Finding your Cloudflare API keys"](/reference/api-keys) for a brief guide on how to find them.

 TODO: a user should know what their subdomain is for the Slack bot before continuing into the Slack config section.
 With zoneless/zoned workers, how can we help users understand what their bot URL is?